ARMmbed/mbed_OS_API_Docs/docs/APIs/io/PwmOut.md

     while(1);          // led flashing
 }
 ```

+### Example two

-The following example does the same thing.
-Instead of specifying the duty cycle as a relative percentage of the period it specifies it as an absolute value in seconds.
-In this case we have a 4 second period and a 2 second duty cycle, meaning the led will be on for 2 seconds and off for 2 seconds.
+The following example does the same thing, but instead of specifying the duty cycle as a relative percentage of the period it specifies it as an absolute value in seconds.
+In this case we have a four-second period and a two-second duty cycle, meaning the LED will be on for two seconds and off for two seconds.

 ```
 #include "mbed.h"